|It is a starch that comes from the root of tropical tapioca plant.

 Ever tried a Milk Arrowroot biscuit?
 They used to be thought off as a nutritious starchy biscuit for babies.

-For more than 7000 years, Arrowroot was used for different applications such as in paper manufacturing, as a cosmetics, a deodorant and pharmaceuticals or even as a substitute for talcum powder.
+For more than 7000 years, Arrowroot was used for different applications such as in paper manufacturing, as a cosmetic, a deodorant and pharmaceuticals or even as a substitute for talcum powder.

 Country of Origin!